FranceyGuerin/jumpstart/README.md

 ## Sizing Guide
 - Each jumpstart box template is available in three sizes optimised for different card sleeving techniques.
   - Inner sleeved only.
 (10mm x 90mm x 65mm)
-  - Single, full sized sleeved.
+  - Single, full size sleeved.
 Dragonshield or similar.
 (13mm x 93mm x 68mm)
   - Double sleeved.
 (16mm x 93mm x 68mm)
 - Each size is optimised for allowing up to 23 cards comfortably.
 I found this was the upper limit of extra cards before they started rattling around.